Cauda Equina Syndrome Claim Solicitors

 Believing her symptoms were due to pregnancy, she called the antenatal service.
 The service advised her on the phone to go directly to the hospital.

 Given her advanced state of pregnancy, the woman was sent straight from A&E to the obstetrics department.
-Despite the patient’s history of back pain, she wasn’t referred by the doctor for an MRI.
+Despite the patient’s history of back pain, her doctor didn’t refer her for an MRI.
 The consulting doctor felt it might harm the baby.

 The Pain Won’t Subside